Drooggie/qortex/Readme.md

 php artisan migrate:fresh --seed
 ```

-For last one move into <a href="http://localhost:8080/api/songs">localhost:8080/api/songs</a>
+For last one move into Swagger Documentation<a href="http://localhost:8080/api/documentation/">localhost:8080/api/documentation</a>